serge-sans-paille/pythran-stories/content/2016-04-05-benchmarks.rst

 Not bad!

-Python: pythran  and numba
+Python: Pythran  and Numba
 --------------------------

-Now some pythran code, we use the numba version as starter: so we remove numba decorator and replace it by a pythran comment:
+Now some pythran code, we use the Numba version as starter: so we remove the Numba decorator and replace it by a Pythran comment:

 .. code:: python